MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

 - for each row, we summed the respective values in two columns

-Let's do something (completely) different - instead of working with each row in isolation, we'll calculate something which depends on the rows which precede it.
+Let's do something (completely) different - instead of working with each row in isolation, we'll calculate a quantity which depends on the rows which precede it.

 We're going implement `cum_sum`.